satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 institutions, or different areas of multidisciplinary research.
 As simple examples, one could add the number of quotations by two or more individuals in Figure 7 or the impact of two or more coders in Figure 8.
-This could be useful in determining what decision to make regarding a statement in an article in the following scenario.
+This could be useful in evaluating a statement in an article in the following scenario.
 Half of a pool of reviewers A agrees with the statement and the other half B disagrees with the statement.
-A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.
+Deciding in favor of group A would be reasonable if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.
+However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

 A third possibility is that authors quantitatively evaluate the reviewers by assigning impact ratings to the review or segments of the